phrocker/sharkbite/README.md

 stores.
 Development began in 2014 and has  slowly evolved. there is no structural specificity to Accumulo despite being the base implementation.
 Despite this the examples below will look very much like Accumulo due to aliasing.
 This is intentional.

-Capabilities That will be supported in V0.5 :
+Capabilities That will be supported in V0.6 :

- * Pysharkbite can be installed via pip install sharkbite for linux and osx
+ * **Pysharkbite**, the native python implementation can be installed via pip install sharkbite for linux and osx
  * Works with Accumulo 1.6.x, 1.7.x, 1.8.x, 1.9.x and 2.x
  * **Read/Write** : Reading and writing data to Accumulo is currently supported.
  * **Table Operations** : Most table operations are currently supported.
 This includes the fate operations that the normal Accumulo client performs.